Highlights of Glenview

 The Library is distinctive for its ebonized cabinetry, embellished with veneers cut to create an inlaid pattern.
 Japanese design and lacquer work inspired a fashion for polished black furniture, termed “ebonized” as it resembled the dark woods known as ebony.
 Master-cabinetmaker Daniel Pabst (American, born Germany, 1826–1910) was responsible for most of the woodwork in Glenview.
 Based in Philadelphia, Pabst was and is one of the most recognized Aesthetic Movement artisans.

-Today, the Billiard Room houses the 19th-century styled dollhouse, Nyblewyck Hall.
-Learn more about Nyblewyck Hall here.
+Today, the Billiard Room houses the nineteenth-century styled dollhouse, Nyblewyck Hall.
 It is also a resource area with reproduction stereograph cards and a viewer, as well as touchable materials related to the decoration and home life of Glenview.